clintval/tp53/README.md

 - **Minimize Load**: Limit the rate of requests to the server
 - **Minimize Connections**: Limit the number of concurrent requests

-If you need to batch process dozens, or hundreds, of VCF callsets, you may consider improving this underlying Python script to randomize the user agent and IP address of your headless browser session to prevent from being labelled as a bot.

 ###### Environment Setup

 This script relies on Google Chrome: